saudG1997/JavaScript/expressions and conditionals/expression and conditionals.md

 example syntax of ternary operator looks like this:
         (marks > 10) ?
 'Yes' : 'No'

-    (: if marks are greater than 10, you are passed else not)
+note(: if marks are greater than 10, you are passed else not)